eliasdarruda/nx-config-splitter/README.md

 This repository allows you to split your `angular.json`, `workspace.json`, `nx.json` and `tsconfig.json` into multiple files in many directories (apps, libs, etc).
 This is meant to avoid multiple lines of code on the same file and conflicts.

+### Package deprecated for NX v12+, you should take advantage of the builtin project.json splitting from NX.
+### For angular apps, this will become deprecated when this is merged https://github.com/angular/angular-cli/issues/22655

 ## Installation

 ```